Hypnic Jerks: How To Avoid Waking With A Jolt

 Sleep starts, also known as hypnic jerks, are sudden, brief, simultaneous contractions of the body or one or more body segments occurring at sleep onset.
 Sleep starts (or hypnic jerks) usually consist of a single contraction that often affects the body asymmetrically.
 The jerks may be either spontaneous or induced by stimuli.

-So the fact that they often occur asymmetrically explains why it might feel that just one arm or leg jolts.
-They can occur independently or in response to external stimuli in the bedroom, such as your partner moving or external noise.
+The fact that they often occur asymmetrically explains why it might feel that just one arm or leg jolts.
+Furthermore, they can occur independently or in response to external stimuli in the bedroom, such as your partner moving or external noise.

 Symptoms

-The most common symptom is the sudden jolting sensation of one or more limbs.
+The most common symptom is the sudden twitching, spasm or jolting sensation of one or more limbs.
 Some people might have other experiences, such as:

 • The feeling of falling.